MicrosoftDocs/SupportArticles-docs/Teams/teams-on-mac/virtual-camera-doesnt-work-macos.md

 ## Summary

-Virtual camera apps on the Microsoft Teams MacOS desktop client stops working after security updates are installed.
+After security fixes are applied in the Teams client for MacOS, virtual camera applications may stop functioning.

 ## More information

 Microsoft is working to re-enable secure support for virtual camera apps on the Mac client.
-Until an update is released, you can use the native virtual camera in Teams in a web browser on your Mac.
+Until an update is released, you can use the virtual camera in Teams in a web browser on your Mac.

-Microsoft is researching this problem and will post more information in this article when the information becomes available.

 Still need help?
 Go to [Microsoft Community](https://answers.microsoft.com/).